antinsuit/bubble_universe_22/README.md

-problem_statment.pdf contains the problem statement sumbited_solution.text contains the solution of the problem roots_of_pollynomial contains the code base used in the solution
+problem_statment.pdf contains the problem statement sumbited_solution.text contains the solution of the problem roots_of_pollynomial.py contains the code base used in the solution